-Providing Caregiver Support Across the Lifespan, Fostering Community & Opportunities for Growth, and Offering Screening Services are the Primary Missions of Improvised Therapy.
+Providing Caregiver Support Across the Lifespan, Fostering Community & Opportunities for Growth, and Offering Screening Services are the Primary Missions of Rachel Kammeyer and Improvised Therapy.

 Rachel knows the importance of finding evidence-based methods for parenting while also not feeling overwhelmed by the wealth of information out there.
 Her goal as a parent and therapist is to simplify and engage through naturalistic learning opportunities while also supporting a person’s independence, safety, and confidence, no matter what the age.
 Read more about Parenting from the Improv Perspective!